Ifrahaha/sauvc_2022_testing/README.md

-# SAUVC 2022 Repository by Zahid and Ifrah test
+# SAUVC 2022 Repository by Zahid and Ifrah

 ## For Task 1